UofGGameDevelopmentClub/ldtk-tutorial/README.md

 ![Collisions Layer](./screenshots/collisionslayer.png)

 Now make a new Auto-layer layer and name it 'Floors'.
 Set the Auto-layer source to 'Collisions' and the Auto-layer tileset to our tileset.
-Now the idea behind this is to setup this layer such that it fills in anything that isn't a Collision.
+Make sure to drag the Floor layer so that it is below the Collisions layer in the sidebar.
+Now the idea behind this layer is to setup this layer such that it fills in anything that isn't a Collision.
 To do this hit 'Edit Rules'.
 ![Floors Layer](./screenshots/floorslayer.png)

+## Floor rules
 Make a new empty group and call it 'Floors'.
 Hit the orange Plus icon to make a new rule.
 Click on the top bar for Individual Tiles and select the regular floor tile.
 Now right click on the center tile in the grid.
 What this does is it sets